cassandre-tech/cassandre-trading-bot/docs/docs/cassandre_basics/strategy-configuration.md

 ## Rates

-`rates` parameters tells Cassandre at which interval it should get data from the exchange.
+`rates` parameters tells Cassandre at which interval it should retrieve data from the exchange.

 ## Database configuration

-Those parameters indicate the database parameters to use to connect to the database used by Cassandre to save its information.
+Those parameters indicate the parameters Cassandre must use to connect to its database (Cassandre creates the database structure when it starts).